Revised in 2023 with an updated list of bars, and consolidated the specs into a single comparison chart.

-This is for women’s olympic weightlifting bars (often called WL bars for short) that are best for doing the clean and the snatch.
+This guide is for women’s olympic weightlifting bars (often referred to in shorthand as oly bars or WL bars) that are best for doing the clean and the snatch.

 With the rise of women doing olympic lifting in Crossfit, and other female lifters incorporating olympic lifts into their existing routines, and just more women lifting barbells in general, more and more women are in search of bars that are more appropriate for them than the traditional power bars in most traditional gyms.
 Men’s WL bars also aren’t the best, because the shafts are thicker than optimal for women’s hands.

 Olympic weightlifting bars are used frequently at olympic lifting gyms, Crossfit boxes, the Olympic Games or anywhere that lifters may be doing olympic lifts.
 They are made to be springy at high loads to facilitate explosiveness, prevent a high shock load for the lifter, and absorb the shock of being dropped.